Assasans/protanki-server/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to ProTanki server!
+Thank you for considering contributing to ProTanki Server!
 We welcome all contributions that help improve our project and appreciate the time and effort you put into making this project better.